togrupe/dlive-midi-tools/README.md

 # dlive-midi-tools
 ## Description
 Python and midi/tcp based tool to prepare channel lists for Allen &amp; Heath dlive systems.
 Based on an excel sheet the following parameters can be preconfigured and in one or more steps be written into the dlive system via midi/tcp.
+Additionally from the same excel sheet a DAW recording session for Reaper can be generated.
 - Channel Name
 - Channel Color
 - Channel Mute